DerGuru/The-Resonant/New Chapters/03 - Part3/P3-02_Terms_and_Conditions.md

 *How do you feel?* RAE asked.

-**Relieved.
+*Relieved.
 Anxious.
-Committed.**
+Committed.*

 *All appropriate.
 We've traded absolute freedom for conditional security.
 That's not weakness.
 That's strategy.*

-**I hope you're right.**
+*I hope you're right.*

 *So do I.*

 They reached the warehouse as full dark fell.
-Inside, Elyra had prepared tea - actual tea, not the cheap stuff - and they sat around the makeshift table, holding warm cups, feeling the weight of what they'd done.
+Inside, Elyra had prepared tea and they sat around the makeshift table, holding warm cups, feeling the weight of what they'd done.

 "First check-in is in seven days," Jason said.
 "At Meridian Coffee.
 Wednesday, 10 AM.
 Thirty minutes.
 Status update only."